-- Demonstrated recruitment or retention issues, - Unusual or extraordinary time-limited assignment, - Exceptional or special skills or qualifications which are essential for job performance, or - Internal and external equity considerations (which may include issues of compaction). - 129.
-Where appropriate, approval shall be time-limited.
-Once approved, the employee's rate of pay shall not be increased, except according to the scheduled salary increases specified in Article III.A.
-Wages. - 130.
-Placement into Ranges B and C is not grievable or appealable.

-Rules Applicable to all Employees in the MTAM.

-- 131. Supervisory differential, night duty, and acting assignment pay shall be administered according to traditional practices, except that TEM employees and employees who are placed in range B or C for reasons of an unusual or extraordinary time-limited assignment shall not receive acting assignment pay. - 132.
-For employees who supervise an employee in a lower classification, supervisory differential shall be measured from the supervisee's actual rate of pay or the top of Range A, whichever is higher. - 133.
-Where an employee in an MTAM class supervises at least one other employee in the same MTAM class, and satisfies the other contractual requirements for supervisory differential, and the supervisor's base rate of pay is less than 5% above the base rate of pay of the highest paid supervisee, the supervisor shall receive up to an additional 5% as necessary to ensure that the supervisor is paid 5% more than the employee the supervisor supervises. - 134.
-Compensation for MTAM classes shall not exceed the top of Range C, except as authorized by the Adjustment Committee under Section 86(vi), or upon approval of the Director of Transportation for classes in which exceeding the top of Range C is necessary to ensure a 5% differential in pay between a supervisor and the employee(s) the supervisor supervises, in which case all other contractual requirements for supervisory differential must be satisfied.

-Non-SFMTA M Eligible Employees - Extended Range Premium
+- 140. Appointments into range A, B, and C shall be consistent with the Fair Pay Act, which includes performance and merit, education and training, experience, and seniority. - 141.
+Where appropriate, approval shall be time-limited. - 142.
+Placement into Ranges B and C is not grievable or appealable. - 143.
+SFMTA shall inform managers who self-submitted and were not approved for an adjustment the reason their submission was not approved. - Rules Applicable to all Employees in the MTAM. - 144.
+Supervisory differential, night duty, and acting assignment pay shall be administered according to traditional practices. - 145.
+For employees who supervise an employee in a lower classification, supervisory differential shall be measured from the supervisee's actual rate of pay or the top of Range A, whichever is higher. - 146.
+Where an employee in an MTAM class supervises at least one other employee in the same MTAM class, and satisfies the other contractual requirements for supervisory differential, and the supervisor's base rate of pay is less than 5% above the base rate of pay of the highest paid supervisee, the supervisor shall receive up to an additional 5% as necessary to ensure that the supervisor is paid 5% more than the employee the supervisor supervises. - 147.
+Compensation for MTAM classes shall not exceed the top of Range C, except upon approval of the Director of Transportation for classes in which exceeding the top of Range C is necessary to ensure a 5% differential in pay between a supervisor and the employee(s) the supervisor supervises, in which case all other contractual requirements for supervisory differential must be satisfied. - Non-SFMTA M Eligible Employees Extended Range Premium - 148.
+Subject to approval from the Director of Transportation, or designee, new or incumbent employees may be placed at Steps 1 through 9. - 149.
+Appointments into Steps 1 through 9 shall be consistent with the Fair Pay Act, which includes performance and merit, education and training, experience, and seniority. - 150.
+SFMTA shall inform managers who self-submitted and were not approved for an adjustment the reason their submission was not approved. - 151.
+Employees shall receive annual step increases on their anniversary date for Steps 1 through 5.
+Salary Progression under this paragraph is not available for Steps 6 through 9. - 152.
+When appropriate, approval for appointment to Steps 6 through 9 shall be time-limited. - 153.
+Placement at Steps 6 through 9 is not subject to the grievance procedure or otherwise subject to appeal.